fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseActivity.md

 PS C:\>Get-AzureRmSqlDatabaseActivity -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -ElasticPoolName "ElasticPool01"
 ```

-This command returns the operation status of all nextref_database instances in an elastic pool named ElasticPool01.
+This command returns the operation status of all SQL Database instances in an elastic pool named ElasticPool01.

 ## PARAMETERS